 Within the global situation of Mediterranean marinas, where does Port Tarraco currently stand?

-The special thing about Port Tarraco is that its inner harbour has space for lots of boats and very large ones.
-It’s currently one of the few - if not the only - Mediterranean marinas with the capacity to simultaneously moor more than half a dozen boats measuring more than 100 metres.
+The special thing about Port Tarraco is that its inner Harbour has space for lots of boats and very large ones.
+It’s currently one of the few - if not the only - Mediterranean marinas with the capacity to simultaneously moor more than half a dozen boats measuring more than 100 meters.
 This makes it stand out from the rest.
 What’s more, Port Tarraco is the marina where the largest boats in Spain, if not in the entire Mediterranean, are moored.

 Of all the essentials a marina should offer, what’s Port Tarraco’s greatest strength?